igemsoftware2021/Tongji_Software/README.md

 # Tongji_Software
-# We are a group of students from different majors at Tongji University, and we hope to share our project with you on GitHub.
+We are a group of students from different majors at Tongji University.
+We hope to share our project with you on GitHub.